-The Hoopa Valley Tribe has partnered with Hunter to address its severe need for high-speed broadband in the Hoopa Valley.
+The Hoopa Valley Tribe has partnered with Hunter to address its severe need for highspeed broadband in the Hoopa Valley.
 A majority of the unserved households on the Hoopa Valley Reservation are eligible for RDOF (see Table 2).
-However, the market-based mechanisms employed by the FCC for broadband deployment have not proven successful in providing broadband to Tribal areas in California, given the scarcity of broadband access and the CAF II efforts which failed to deploy broadband in the region.
-In addition, Commission action on this Application, before the outcome of the RDOF Phase 1 auction, is warranted where: (1) the applicant is a California Tribe to serve Tribal lands, and Commission consideration supports Tribal sovereignty consistent the Commission's Tribal Consultation Policy; (2) the FCC declined California's recommendations to include Tribal consultation for service providers to win support to serve Tribal lands; (3) the Application will provide immediate broadband service and fund long-term, fiber infrastructure; (4) and the project includes significant non-CASF funding.
+On December 7, 2020, the FCC announced that Hunter's parent organization Grain Management (Grain Communications Opportunity Fund II, LP) is the winning bidder to deploy broadband infrastructure to portions of the Hoopa Valley Reservation.
+However, there are many FCC processes to complete prior to the confirmation of the award.
+To expedite broadband deployment, Staff recommends awarding up to \$8,223,340 in CASF funding, less any RDOF funding received in support of RDOF locations within the HVBI project area.
+Hunter shall provide Staff with a revised project budget clearly identifying CASF and RDOF related costs to separate the two projects and prevent the overlap of funding between CASF and RDOF.
+Commission action on this Application, before the final outcome of the RDOF Phase 1 auction, is warranted where: (1) the applicant is a California Tribe to serve Tribal lands, and Commission consideration supports Tribal sovereignty consistent the Commission's Tribal Consultation Policy; (2) the FCC declined California's recommendations to include Tribal consultation for service providers to win support to serve Tribal lands; 12 (3) the Application will provide immediate broadband service and fund long-term, fiber infrastructure; (4) and the project includes significant non-CASF funding.